micahhsu/micahhsu.github.io/_projects/5dof-arm/index.md

 {% include image-gallery.html images="arm2-wrist.jpg" %}

 # Manufacturing
-This project was my first exposure to such a saturated level of manufacturing.
 I manufactured almost all of the components on this arm using a CNC router, 3D printers, and other machines like bandsaws and drill presses.
-Here are a few images:
 {% include image-gallery.html images="arm2-plates.JPG, arm2-plates3.JPG, arm2-plates4.jpg, arm2-l-brackets.jpg, arm2-end-effector-first.jpg, arm2-forearm.jpg, arm2-first-build.jpg, arm2-end-effector.jpg" %}

 Here are some videos: